asadqureshi12/cardiometabolic-deterioration/docs/ig_section.md

 Information Governance

+The system was designed with governance in mind from the start — every threshold is traceable to a named NICE or KDIGO guideline, every design decision is documented in the project reference table, and data quality is surfaced as a first-class output rather than hidden.

 This project uses synthetic data only (Synthea).
 No real patient data was processed.
 The following reflects considerations for NHS deployment with real clinical data.

 Caldicott Principles